adonisjs/v5-docs/content/releases/october-2020-release.md

 ## Highlights

-- Add support for [in-memory compilation](#in-memory-typescript-compilation) of Typescript.
-In other words, the compiled Javascript is not written to the disk anymore.
+- Add support for [in-memory compilation](#in-memory-typescript-compilation) of TypeScript.
+In other words, the compiled JavaScript is not written to the disk anymore.
 - Introduce [@adonisjs/repl](#introducing-adonisjs-repl) to quickly test out your application code.
 - Add support for [validating Environment variables](#validating-environment-variables).
 - Add support for conditional query constraints using the `if`, `unless`, and the `match` helpers.